hamza-Algohary/How-to-apply-gtk3-themes-on-flatpak-apps./README.md

 and after the above steps (With Canta gtk theme):
 ![](flatpak-canta-dark.png)

 I hope that this guide helped you.
-Don't forget to write in the comments it this method worked for you (Or not) :)
+Don't forget to write in the comments if this method worked for you (Or not) :)

 # A simple problem and its solution
 If you have previously overriden the GTK_THEME or filesystem for a specific flatpak package using "flatpak override" command ,that may block this package from reading the globally overriden permession.
 To fix this ,reset permessions of this package by running the following: